20 Large-leafed Indoor Plants that Make a Bold Statement in any Space

 Height: 6-10 ft

-Fiddle Leaf Fig is a good choice for a large leafed statement plant.
-The striking large violin-like leaves are spectacular in the large spaces.
+Fiddle Leaf Fig is a good choice for a large-leafed, bold statement plant.
+The striking, large, violin-like leaves are spectacular in the large spaces.

-Fiddle Leaf Fig prefers bright light with some direct sunlight, warm and humid conditions and moderately moist, fertile, well-drained soil coupled with monthly feeding during the growing season.
+Ficus lyrata prefers bright light with some direct sunlight, warm and humid conditions, and moderately moist, fertile, well-drained soil coupled with monthly feeding during the growing season.
 Learn how to grow and care for Fiddle Leaf Fig.

 6. Philodendron sagittifolium